- Sourcing Guide: The Nevirapine Infant-Dose Pouch for Use in Prevention of Mother-to-Child Transmission of HIV/AIDS Programs. Version 1

 This document describes project Optimize’s effort to stimulate the development of two new categories of cold chain equipment—solar direct-drive refrigerators and passive-cooled cold boxes—by eliminating key market barriers and providing incentives to manufacturers to meet performance, quality, and safety specifications set by the World Health Organization.

 This series describes the serious risk of freezing vaccines and provides tools to reduce freezing in the cold chain.
 The materials contain current WHO-recommended freeze-prevention strategies targeted toward all levels of storage and transport of vaccines.

 - Strategic Planning and Situation Assessment for Cervical Cancer Prevention: Practical Experience From PATH

-This document helps decision-makers and program planners focus on key “big picture” questions about cervical cancer prioritization and on opportunities and challenges for improved cancer prevention, including vaccination of girls and precancer screening and treatment of adult women.
+This report is part of the Cervical Cancer Prevention: Practical Experience Series on the RHO Cervical Cancer website.
+It aims to help decision-makers and program planners focus on key “big picture” questions about cervical cancer prioritization and on opportunities and challenges for improved cancer prevention, including vaccination of girls and precancer screening and treatment of adult women.